-I have the honour to refer to Article 40 (I) of the Statute of the International Court of Justice and Article 32 (2) of the Rules of Court and, by direction of Her Majesty's Principal Secretary of State for Foreign Affairs, to submit an Application instituting proceedings in the name of the United Kingdom of Great Britain and Northern Ireland against the Republic of Argentina in the following case 1.
+I have the honour to refer to Articles 40 (1) of the Statute of the International Court of Justice and Article 32 (2) of the Rules of Court and, by direction of Her Majesty's Principal Secretary of State for Foreign Affairs, to submit an Application instituting proceedings in the name of the United Kingdom of Great Britain and Northern Ireland against the Republic of Chile in the following case 1.

-2. Differences have existed between the Governments of the United Kingdom and of the Republic of Argentina for a number of years, concerning pretensions advanced by the Republic in 1925, and at various dates thereafter, to the sovereignty of certain Antarctic and sub-Antarctic territories which belong to the United Kingdom under prior, long-standing, and well-established legal titles, dating from, at latest, the period 1775-1843.
-The territories in dispute between the two countries form part of the Falkland Islands Dependencies, consisting of already existing British possessions, which (following on a long series of analogous enactments see paragraph 13 below) were proclaimed as such and formally placed under the administration of the Government of the Colony of the Falkland Islands by Royal Letters Patent of July 21, 1908.
+2. Differences have arisen between the Governments of the United Kingdom and of the Republic of Chile since November 6, 1940, concerning pretensions advanced by the Republic in a Presidential Decree of that date, to the sovereignty of certain Antarctic and sub-Antarctic territories which belong to the United Kingdom under prior, long standing, and well established legal titles dating from, at latest, the period 1775-1843.
+The particular territories in dispute between the two countries, namely the South Shetland Islands and Graham Land, form part of Falkland Islands Dependencies.
+These were already existing British possessions which (following on a long series of analogous enactments-see paragraph 13 below) were proclaimed as such and formally placed

-1 It results from the present Application that the United Kingdom Government accepts the jurisdiction of the Court in respect of the questions hereby submitted to it, and in particular that of the title to sovereignty over the islands and lands of the Falkland Islands Dependencies.
-The present Application does not constitute a submission to the jurisdiction of the Court in any other respect, or as regards the title to sovereignty over any territory outside the Dependencies.
+1 It results from the present Application that the United Kingdom Government accepts the jurisdiction of the Court in respect of the questions hereby submitted to it, and in particular that of the title to the sovereignty over the South Shetlands and Graham Land.
+The present Application does not constitute a submission to the jurisdiction of the Court in any other respect, or as regards the title to sovereignty over any territory other than the South Shetlands and Graham Land.

-These Letters Patent, the full text of which is set out in Annex I (No. I) to the present Application, specified as the principal territories included within the Dependencies the territories known as South Georgia, the South Orkneys, the South Shetlands and the Sandwich Islands, and the territory known as Graham Land.
-There were also other territories, such as Coats Land.
-Further Letters Patent of March 28, 1917 (Annex I, No. 2), were issued for the purpose of clarifying the extent of the Antarctic mainland together with its coastal archipelagos which were comprised within the designation "territory of Graham Land" used in the earlier Letters Patent.
+under the administration of the Government of the Colony of Falkland Islands by Royal Letters Patent of July 21, 1908.
+These Letters Patent, the full text of which is set out in Annex 1 (No. 1) to the present Application, specified as the principal territories included within the Dependencies the territories known as South Georgia, the South Orkneys, the South Shetlands and the Sandwich Islands, and the territory known as Graham Land.
+Further Letters Patent of March 28, 1917 (Annex 1, No. 2), were issued for the purpose of clarifying the extent of the Antarctic mainland together with its coastal archipelagos which were comprised within the designation "territory of Graham Land" used in the earlier Letters Patent.
 Under the supplemental Letters Patent of 1917, the Dependencies were finally defined to include-